LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 This section contains a number of tips which will help get the best performance from a FileMaker database.
-Since queries must be performed sequentially within FileMaker, even small optimizations can yield significant increases in the speed of Web serving under heavy load.
+Since queries must be performed sequentially within FileMaker, even small optimizations can yield significant increases in the speed of web serving under heavy load.

 Dedicated FileMaker Machine
    For best performance, place the FileMaker Server on a different machine from